Monthly Class: 1st Fridays

 Uptown Studio – 57 Crown Street, Kingston

-THIS JUNE!
-We are offering a special, 45-min “express” Aroma RESTorative to follow Dee’s Roll & Recovery class.
-Mel Toth will teach from 6:45-7:30, $15.
-So take just Roll & Recovery, or enjoy both classes for $30.
+We are now offering a special, 60-min Aroma RESTorative Express to follow Dee’s Roll & Recovery class.
+Mel Toth will teach from 6:45-7:45, $16.
+So take just Roll & Recovery, or enjoy both classes for $32.

 The Roll and Recovery workshop will introduce you to self-myofascial release (SMR) techniques, using a variety of grippy balls, bands, breath work and stretching to help release fascial tension.
 Manipulation of fascia keeps it supple, well-hydrated and reduces adhesions.
 SMR also assists in correcting muscle imbalances.
 Want to know more about fascia?
 See below.

 Dee Pitcock is a Certified Primal Health Coach and NASM Personal Trainer who has been training clients and teaching fitness classes in the Hudson Valley for over 25 years.
 She has had the pleasure of helping people lead healthier lives with her work at The Mohonk Mountain House, Signature Fitness in Kingston, The Ridge in Stone Ridge, the Yoga House and Woodstock Healing Arts as well as providing in-home training for private clients.
 Though a lifelong athlete, Dee faced many challenges with her own body composition and health that necessitated a deep dive into nutrition and ways in which to achieve balance in her life right down to the cellular level.
 Having been through the trenches, she emerged with more tools and an even greater passion to help her community become happier and healthier.